 Use an authorised messenger or SCEC endorsed SAFEHAND courier to deliver directly to the person.
-Ensure you get a delivery confirmation receipt.

 You can communicate TOP SECRET information over a TOP SECRET accredited network.

 Information Management Markers

 An Information Management Marker (IMM) is an optional marker that indicates that there are legislative protections for distribution of the information.